RoyallyFlushed/DFT2-Mining-Framework/README.md

-# DFT2---Mining-Framework
+# DFT2 Mining Framework
-Donut Factory Tycoon 2's Mining System Framework
+Donut Factory Tycoon 2's Mining System

-This was created for a friend of mine to use in his game.
-I do not take this to be my finest work, however this is just an example of the sort of things I know how to do with lua 5.1.
-This was created by [RoyallyFlushed](https://www.roblox.com/users/29942409/profile).
+This system was commissioned by Messiway on Roblox for their game, "Donut Factory Tycoon 2" sometime in 2017.
+The work displayed here is extremely outdated and does not reflect my current programming expertise, it is merely a good showcase of the system's theoretical operation as well as a contrast to recent work; showing improvement.